Barbarians (2021 film): Plot

 A video is shown advertising a property called the "Gateway" property, named after the nearby Gaeta stone – known as a sacred site to historical druids.

 Going on a morning jog on his birthday, Adam, the current leaseholder of Gateway, comes across a wounded fox snared in barbed wire.
 He attempts to free the fox, but backs off when the animal hisses at him before resuming his jog.
 Returning home some time later while his girlfriend Eva works on a large replica Gaeta stone in the property courtyard, Adam discovers the dying fox in his kitchen.
 Eva and worker Dan come inside and, after expressing horror at the sight of the animal, Dan quickly euthanizes it.

-Meanwhile, Lucas (the owner of Gateway and presenter of the advertisement) and girlfriend Chloe drive to the Gateway property to celebrate Adam's birthday.
+Meanwhile, Lucas (the owner of Gateway and presenter of the advertisement) and his girlfriend Chloe drive to the Gateway property to celebrate Adam's birthday.
 While on the way, they stop at the Gaeta stone as a neopagan celebration takes place.
 While there, Lucas is attacked by a celebrant while recording a video lamenting the death of Alan Wickes, his former partner.

 Lucas and Chloe arrive at the property, and Eva takes Chloe to her art studio after learning of the latter's interest.
 Eva remarks that her largely dark and disturbing art has been focused towards pagan imagery since her move to Gateway.
 At the same time, Lucas gifts Adam a mysterious drug contained in an eye dropper.
 Later during dinner, Chloe admits to being pregnant.
 After she goes to the bathroom, Adam confronts her with worries that the child could be his.
 They return to dinner, and Adam spikes Lucas's drink with the drug in revenge for Lucas's taunting behavior.
 Lucas attempts to renegotiate the sale of the property, and a fight breaks out between him and Adam.
 Adam reveals his prior affair with Chloe as the doorbell rings.
 Eva opens the door to reveal two assailants in animal masks.